How to Disable iCloud Photo Syncing?

 Disable iCloud Photo Sync on Windows PC

-If you have installed iCloud for Windows on your Windows PCs, you can follow the below steps to turn off iCloud photo syncing:
+If you have installed iCloud for Windows on your Windows PCs, you can follow the below steps to turn off iCloud photo syncing after knowing how to use iCloud for Windows:

 1. Please open iCloud on your Windows PC.